 Mix your glue mixture with equal parts water and glue.
 I used a half a bottle of glue and eyeballed the same amount of water.

-Now set up your work area.
+Now set up your work area for your lantern craft.
 Make sure you protect your work surface because this activity is pretty messy!
 This is what is pictured below:

 - little rectangles of tissue paper